urlaube/podcastfeedhandler/README.md

 The PodcastFeedHandler handler is a handler generating RSS 2.0 podcast feeds that is based on the default Urlaube FeedHandler class.

 ## Installation
-Place the folder containing the handler into your themes directory located at `./user/handlers/`.
+Place the folder containing the handler into your handlers directory located at `./user/handlers/`.

 ## Configuration
 To configure the handler you can change the corresponding settings in your configuration file located at `./user/config/config.php`.